 Phase 1: Posing Real Questions

 In Phase 1, I will be starting to pose more specific questions as well as build on background knowledge for the topic I will be studying on my stay at Microcampus in Xizhou.
-In Phase 0, I chose my topic: People Watching.
+In Phase 0, I chose my topic: Body Language/People Watching.

 What I Already Know:

 I understand that body language is a form of communicating where you use gestures and expressions instead of words.
 I know that very simple differences in your body movement can indicate different emotions.
 For example, it is common knowledge that when one is feeling defensive or angry, they may crose their arms across the chest.
-Another instance would be if they were feeling nervous, they would bite their nails.
+Another instance would be if one was to feel nervous, they would bite their nails.
 Finally, I also realize that everybody reacts to certain postitions/gestures differently, and could be conveying different thoughts using the same series of movements.